dishmael/next-template/README.md

 # Add package.json
 git add package.json

-# Check if package.json is staged for commit
-if git diff --cached --name-only | grep -q '^package.json$'; then
 # Check if there are changes other than the version number
 CHANGES=$(git diff --cached package.json | grep -Ev '^\+  "version":' | grep -Ev '^-  "version":')
 if [ -z "$CHANGES" ]; then
   # If the only change is the version number, set the commit message to 'incremented version'
-    git commit -m "incremented version" fi fi
+  git commit -m "incremented version" fi
 ```